Mausoleum of Qin Shi Huang: Archaeological studies

 According to the scientific exploration and partial excavation, a significant amount of metal is present in the underground palace which has a very good drainage system.
 Sima Qian's text indicates that during its construction the tomb may have reached groundwater, and the water table is estimated to be at a depth of 30 meters.
 An underground dam and drainage system was discovered in 2000 and the tomb appeared not to have been flooded by the groundwater.
 Anomalously high levels of mercury in the area of the tomb mound have been detected, which gives credence to the Sima Qian's account that mercury was used to simulate waterways and the seas in the Mausoleum of the First Qin Emperor.
 However, some scholars believe that if the underground palace is excavated, the mercury would quickly volatilize.
 "A Preliminary Study of Mercury Buried in the Mausoleum of the First Qin Emperor", an article published in Archaeology magazine, Volume 7, says that during the measuring of soil mercury content, one measured point reached 1440 parts per billion; the rest of 53 points reached an average content of around 205 ppb.
 There is also a claim that the mercury content is actually a result of local industrial pollution.
 It is reported in "Lintong County Annals" that from 1978 to 1980, according to general investigation on workers involved with benzene, mercury and lead, 1193 people from 21 factories were found poisoned."

 In December 2012, it was announced that the remains of an "imperial palace" of great size had been found at the site.
 Based on its foundations, the courtyard-style palace was estimated to be 690 meters long and 250 meters wide, covering an area of 170,000 square meters, which is nearly a quarter of the size of the Forbidden City in Beijing.
 The palace included 18 courtyard houses and a main building that overlooked the houses.
-The archaeologists have been excavating the foundations since 2010 and have found walls, gates, stone roads, pottery shards and some brickwork.
+The archaeologists have been excavating the foundations since 2010 and have found walls, gates, stone roads, pottery shards, and some brickwork.

 Opinions on possible excavation

-Beginning in 1976, various scholars spoke in favour of exploring the underground palace, citing the following main reasons:
+Beginning in 1976, various scholars proposed to explore the underground palace, citing the following main reasons: